Why you need a roadmap to retirement

 You’ve identified some important information that will help you start putting together a roadmap to get to your dream retirement.
 A tool that will help you start breaking things down is a timeline.

-Retirement planning is a very personal process.
+The retirement process is a very personal one.
 We all have our own unique circumstances, preferences, and financial situations.
 Some of us may be at similar points on the timeline, but the roadmap between getting from here to there will look different for each of us.

 That’s why it’s crucial to take things into your own hands and determine your own journey.
 You can’t base your future on how much your neighbor has in his 401(k) or when your cousin decides to retire.